 Lab TFs

-In general, the selection committee prefers Section TFs to have previous college-level teaching experience, including having previously served as a CA, PSL, or ARC Tutor.
+In general, the selection committee prefers Section TFs to have previous college-level teaching experience, including having previously served as a CA or TF.
 It is also helpful to have strong lab skills and a thorough understanding of proper laboratory safety.

 In addition to the responsibilities described above, Lab TFs teach a lab section during select weeks, grade lab reports, and proctor and/or grade exams (in some courses).